High Priests of America

 ⚞ ♗ ⚟

-The life in the temple district flowed peacefully from day to day.
+Life in the temple district flowed peacefully from day to day.
 Pilgrims came and went, and the priests of all ranks bustled about their duties same as always.
 Blaze tried to think of anything noteworthy that had transpired recently, and the only thing that came to his mind was the initiation of three novice priests into the service of Quetzalcoatl in the great temple a few months back.
 Blaze smiled.
 Those priests were of no significance, for now entrusted only with the simplest, menial tasks around Quetzalcoatl’s side of the complex, and that being the only big event he could think of merely proved just how slow and mundane things were in Cholula.
 Blaze had to admit he rather liked it that way.

 * * *